 My own great-grandparents drank their hideous coffee after Matins from the same Beryl cups we used until this month.
 And not only has the pattern been replaced – we now have mugs instead.
 I have written to the Diocesan Registrar to determine whether we should have applied for a faculty.

 And the local newspaper.

 Fennel Bailey, The Old Orchard House, Great Tremlett

 Every year, Lent brings with it new challenges, but also unexpected delights.
-This year, I have been much affected by how attractive the curate, the so-called Father “Joanne”, appears in a purple stole.
+This year, I have been much affected by how attractive the curate, the so-called Father “Joanna”, appears in a purple stole.
 Purple does seem a fetching colour on her – it sets off the long naturally blonde hair that flows down over her shoulders.
-However, when i suggested that maybe the period of Lent be extended, considering that Fr Joanne will be wearing a purple chasuble next year, Mrs Cobley-Anhall stood on my foot.
+However, when i suggested that maybe the period of Lent be extended, considering that Fr Joanna will be wearing a purple chasuble next year, Mrs Cobley-Anhall stood on my foot.

 Tom Cobley-Anhall, “Tweezers”, Grilsby-on-the-Hill

 I understand that, on top of the website, the Benefice now has a “Facebook Page”.
 This can only cause trouble.
 People will now be able to “like” the vicar.
 Which sounds ridiculously unlikely,

 At the end of Lent, what have we learnt?
 Personally i found that the craving for red meat I experienced in the early weeks was totally assuaged by a food that was being sold by a van that parks in the lay-by outside the “Hanged Man” on Tuesdays, Fridays and Saturdays.
 A most healthy and nutritious vegetarian snack.
 It is probably too late to do so this year, but next year I shall most definitely be planting Doner Kebab plants in the allotment.